Chart Color Schemes

 Putney has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-Seven projects identified by AreaSearch are expected to impact the region.
-Notable projects include Putney Wharf, Mortlake Ferry Upgrade, Ryde Hospital Redevelopment, and Putney Hill.
-The following details these projects, which are likely to be most relevant:.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified seven projects likely impacting the area.
+Notable ones are Putney Wharf, Mortlake Ferry Upgrade, Ryde Hospital Redevelopment, and Putney Hill.
+The following details projects expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.